millus/TowerBlaster/README.md

 # TowerBlaster

-## What is Tower Blaster?
 A game where the goal is to sort your blocks faster than your opponent.
-The tower is finished sorted when all of the blocks are in ascending order, with the largest block at the bottom and the smallest on top.
+The tower is finished sorted when all of the blocks are in descending order, with the smallest block on the top and the largest at the bottom.

 ![Screenshot day 3](Screenshots/day3.png)

 ## Why do we make it?
-We wanted to have a multiplayer version of Tower Blaster, so we could play against eachother instead of the AI. :robot_face:
+We wanted to have a multiplayer version of Tower Blaster, so we could play against eachother instead of the AI.
 Aand we also love working and learning together, its our fun-time to use our creativity and skills on home projects.

 ## Who are we?